Microsoft-TrainingKits/HOL-HTMLAppAndMobileServices/HOL.md

 _Mobile Services Diagram_

 This hands-on lab shows you how to add a cloud-based backend service to an HTML app using Windows Azure Mobile Services.
 You will create both a new mobile service and a simple To do list app that stores app data in the new mobile service.
+Also you will perform server side validations and user authentication using Mobile Services features.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- ...
+- Create a new Mobile service and use it as the backend storage for an HTML app
+- Validate data server-side using Mobile Services Server Scripts feature
+- Authenticate users with different identity providers using Mobile Services

 <a name="Prerequisites"></a>
 ### Prerequisites ###